ymgc-kkk/finance_index/README.md

-# This app is made by php.
+This webapp is made by PHP.
+If you want to use, you must change username and password in db_connection.php.